Household debt rises for just second time since crash

 Central Bank figures show total household debt stood at €141.8 billion in third quarter

+Irish households remained the fourth most indebted in the European Union behind Denmark, the Netherlands and Sweden.
+Photograph: Getty Images/Rubberba

-Household debt increased for only the second time since the crash in the third quarter of last year, new Central Bank figures show.
+Household debt increased for only the second time since the crash in the third quarter of last year, new Central Bank of Ireland figures show.

 Total household debt stood at €141.8 billion at the end of September, or €29,592 per capita, which was €76 million up on the previous quarter.

-Household debt rose rapidly from 2003 to 2008, driven mainly by large increases in mortgage debt, reaching a peak of €204.2 billion in third quarter of 2008.
-Since then it has fallen by over 30 per cent.
+Household debt rose rapidly from 2003 to 2008, driven mainly by large increases in mortgage debt.
+It reached a peak of €204.2 billion in the third quarter of 2008.
+Since then, it has fallen by more than 30 per cent.

 Nonetheless, debt as a proportion of disposable income, a key gauge of debt sustainability, continues to improve in tandem with economic recovery, falling by 1.7 points to 140.2 per cent in the third quarter.